andersblehr/andersblehr.github.io/_posts/2019-10-13-a-swift-promise.markdown

 Admittedly, it's a bit of a lopsided bastard in that its underlying value is embedded in a `Result`, so that `map` in fact `flatMap`s over the `Result`.
 But this is the sort of thing you get to do when you roll your own: make it do exactly what you need it to do and nothing else.
 Zero risk of a [`left-pad` debacle](https://www.davidhaney.io/npm-left-pad-have-we-forgotten-how-to-program/).

-I may publish it as a gist on GitHub, or maybe in a repo of its own, so it can eveolve.
+I may publish it as a gist on GitHub, or maybe in a repo of its own, so it can evolve.
 Time will tell.
 For now, it's [here](https://github.com/andersblehr/JSONCache/blob/master/JSONCache/ResultPromise.swift).

 Feel free to copy it into your own project if you like it.